Curriculum Reinforcement Learning from Easy to Hard Tasks Improves LLM Reasoning: Experiments

 \section{Experiments}

-In practice, we conduct experiments to investigate the following research questions. \textbf{RQ1:} What role does task decomposition play in RL-based post-training? \textbf{RQ2:} How does task scheduling impact the learning process? \textbf{RQ3:} Can small-scale LLMs learn to reason on hard tasks?
+We conduct experiments investigating the following research questions. \textbf{RQ1:} What role does task decomposition play in RL-based post-training? \textbf{RQ2:} How does task scheduling impact the learning process? \textbf{RQ3:} Can small-scale LLMs learn to reason on hard tasks?